mjcaley/aiospamc/docs/user_guide.rst

 Interpreting results
 ********************

-Responses are encapsulated in the :py:class:`aiospamc.responses.Response` class.
+Responses are encapsulated in the :class:`aiospamc.responses.Response` class.
 Any data will need to be additionally parsed by the user.